Banana Pi resources

 Summary

-- Reliable power: 5V DC power supply rated for at least 2 A. Cheap or under-spec supplies cause random reboots and filesystem corruption.
+A reliable 5V DC supply rated for at least 2 A is not optional.
+Cheap or under-spec supplies cause random reboots and filesystem corruption, and once that happens the rest of the diagnosis gets messy fast.

-- Known-good storage: Use a microSD card from a recognisable brand (SanDisk, Samsung, Kingston).
-8 GB minimum; 16 GB or 32 GB recommended.
+Use a known-good microSD card from a recognisable brand such as SanDisk, Samsung, or Kingston.
+8 GB is the floor; 16 GB or 32 GB is a better starting point.

 Available image downloads

-Each image is distributed as a compressed archive (.zip, .xz, or .7z).
-Always verify the checksum before flashing:
+Each image is distributed as a compressed archive, usually .zip, .xz, or .7z.
+Verify the checksum before flashing.
+That part matters more than people like to admit.

 # Linux / macOS: